ftrackhq/integrations/doc/introduction/framework/core.rst

 Engine
 ------

-An framework :term:`Engine` is a module within the core that defines a function and require an associated :term:`schema`.
+An Framework :term:`Engine` is a module within the core that defines a function and require an associated :term:`schema`.
 The current defined engine types are:

  * Publisher